flowers

 Cinnamon’s Health Benefits Beyond Calories

-Cinnamon offers several health benefits, including antioxidant properties, heart health support, and potential cancer prevention based on lab studies.
+Cinnamon offers several health benefits, including antioxidant properties, support for heart health, and potential cancer-prevention effects based on lab studies.

 1. Antioxidants and Anti-inflammatory Properties